keymapperorg/KeyMapper/docs/faq.md

 ## "Why doesn't the app uninstall?"
 You have probably enabled the app's device administrator in your device's settings.
 To uninstall the app, you must turn it off.
 The location of the device admin settings page varies on devices but on skins close to stock-Android it is under "Security" -> "Device admin apps".
 If you need help, [ask in the Discord server.](http://keymapper.club)

-## "Why aren’t the Keycode, Key or Text actions working?"
-The Key Mapper keyboard must be enabled in your device settings and chosen as the active keyboard.
-See Quick Start Guide for help.

 ## "Why can't I remap some of my Joy Con buttons?"
 Not all the Joy Con buttons are visible to accessibility services.
 There isn't anything the developer can do.